Skip links

 in Tags

-Dave Deamer (University of California in Santa Cruz), Dan Branton (Harvard) and George Church (Harvard Medical School) develop the DNA sequencing technique called Nanopore Sequencing based on nanotechnology: in practice a single-stranded DNA is passed through electrical attraction through a 1.5nm pore thus varying the
+Dave Deamer (University of California at Santa Cruz), Dan Branton (Harvard) and George Church (Harvard Medical School) develop the DNA sequencing technique called Nanopore Sequencing based on nanotechnology: in practice a single-stranded DNA is passed through electrical attraction through a 1.5nm pore thus varying the

 February 12, 2001